Marker design and table background color indicate route status and era that the route was turned back or renumbered, as indicated at right:

 County: Chaves, Eddy

-History: Established by early 1930s.
+History: Current segment was established 1927 when original Rt.
+13 west of Roswell was renumbered and was reestablished to the south.
 Originally ran north along what is now called "Old YO Crossing Road" to Roswell.
 Rerouted east to U.S. 285 by about 1970.

 Improvements: Paved by the time it was routed along current alignment.